Overall progress for this grade

 Make the most of ScalesAce by learning about the advanced features such as TeacherLink and how to create your own fingerings.

 - This site works best in Google's Chrome Browser.
-Chrome keeps better time than most browsers.
+Chrome keeps better time than most other browsers.

 - Click on a finger to hear the note.

 - The green arrows on the fingerboard select the ascending (up) and descending (down) scale.
 Note that if the notes and fingering are the same both up and down, you will not see any change (advanced feature, see above).

 - The yellow notes highlight the keynotes in the scale.
-They are the same as the long notes in the long tonic scales.
+These are the long notes in the long tonic rhythm pattern.

 - Tempo settings are automatically set for ABRSM exam scales.
 Change the speed using the slider or tempo box.
 Tempo range between 8 and 320 bpm (beats per minute).